Households across England are facing the biggest council tax rises since 2004 in a move that could plunge thousands into debt.

 Cut bills to keep calm

-Comparing prices for vital utilities will become ever more important as households face yet another squeeze.
+Comparing prices for vital utilities like broadband will become ever more important as households face yet another squeeze.

 Real wages are falling as inflation overtakes weak pay rises, so families now have less to spend on the same services.